 Slices in to 12 - 16 tall slim slices.
 Freezes well - freeze the whole cake once iced but before decorating.

 1. Preheat the oven to 170C or use the AGA baking oven, placing the tins on the grid shelf on the floor.
-Make the cakes by beating together 225g soft butter, 250g soft brown sugar and 2tsp vanilla extract until pale and creamy.
+Make the cakes by beating together the soft butter, soft brown sugar and vanilla extract until pale and creamy.

-2. Add the eggs one at a time then fold in 330g self-raising flour, 225g ground nuts, 150g milk, 60ml amaretto or brandy and 1 tsp ground cinnamon.
+2. Add the eggs one at a time then fold in the self-raising flour, ground nuts, milk, amaretto and cinnamon.
 Mix together gently until just combined then divide between the tins.
 Bake for 45 - 55 mins until the cakes spring back when pressed gently in the centre or until a skewer comes out clean.
 Cool in the tins for 10 mins then turn out on to a wire cooling rack.
 Remove the baking paper and leave to cool completely.

-3. Beat together 500g cream cheese, 325g sifted icing sugar and 2 tsp vanilla extract.
+3. To decorate, beat together the cream cheese, sifted icing sugar and 2 tsp vanilla extract.
 Beat for 5 mins then chill for 15 mins minimum, this makes it easier to fill the cakes.

 4. Trim the tops of the cakes if they have risen more in the middle while cooking, and slice in half horizontally if you have made 2 cakes, to give 4 layers in total.